Solution of the Week: School Choice

 In virtually every aspect of life, Nevadans demand choice.
 They expect a choice of grocers, retailers, food service providers, health care specialists and automobile manufacturers.
-Choice begets accountability, because producers of these goods quickly learn that, to attract and retain customers, they must offer a product consumers are willing to pay for.
+Choice begets accountability because, in order to attract and retain customers, they must offer a product consumers are willing to pay for.

 Private schools cost less.
 Nevada’s largest school districts currently spend between $11,000 and $14,000 per pupil when all expenditures are considered.
-On the other hand, 84 percent of private schools nationwide charge tuition rates of less than $10,000 and 30 percent of private schools charge tuition of less than $3,500.
+On the other hand, 79 percent of private schools nationwide charge tuition rates of less than $10,000 and 30 percent of private schools charge tuition of less than $3,500.

 Every child can learn.
 It’s not just the wealthy elite who perform well in private schools.
-Low‐income beneficiaries of school choice programs in Milwaukee, Florida, Washington, D.C. and elsewhere have shown significant improvement after participating in choice programs for only a few years.
+Low-income beneficiaries of school-choice programs in Washington, D.C., Milwaukee, Florida and elsewhere have shown significant improvement after participating in choice programs for only a few years.

-Create a Public Education Tax Credit.
-Allow businesses facing a tax liability in Nevada — such as the Modified Business Tax, sales tax or gaming tax — to receive a dollar‐for‐dollar tax credit for donations into a scholarship fund that would finance the educational dreams of Nevada’s children.
+Create a Public Education Tax Credit and scholarship program.
+Allow businesses facing a tax liability in Nevada — such as the Modified Business Tax or sales tax — to receive a dollar-for-dollar tax credit for donations into a scholarship fund that would finance the educational dreams of Nevada’s children.
 NPRI has already designed such a plan, which can be found on its website.